arora15/microservices/README.md

     d. department-service
     e. api-gateway
     f. hystrix-server
-Feel free to Reach us if any issue while working on code.
+Feel free to reach us if any issue while working on code.